Coronavirus Update:What patients and families need to know

 According to the FDA, individuals who have received a vaccine against COVID-19 are not eligible to donate convalescent plasma.
 This is because the immune response differs between those who have recovered from the disease and those who have been vaccinated.
 These changes may affect how helpful the plasma is for patients with COVID-19 infection.
 However, individuals who have been vaccinated are welcome to donate blood.

 In order to donate convalescent plasma, the following apply:

 - The donor must be at least 17 years of age

 - The donor must have evidence of COVID-19 documented by a laboratory test.
 This can be either a throat/nose swab (PCR) test or a blood (antibody) test.

 - Women who have been pregnant must test negative for HLA antibodies (arranged after a blood draw in the Blood Donor Center)

 - Male donors and female donors who have never been pregnant do not need to have this test performed

-- A sample from the donation will be saved for future COVID-19 antibody testing (testing is not widely available at this time)
+- A sample from the donation will be analyzed for COVID-19 antibodies.

 - The donor must meet all of the other donor screening criteria

 For questions about the Convalescent Plasma Program or to be screened to donate, please email us.